CAFapi/opensuse-nodejs-image/README.md

-# openSUSE and NodeJS image
+# openSUSE and NodeJS4 image

-This project builds an openSUSE-based image which includes NodeJS.
-It can be used as a base image by projects which require NodeJS.
+This project builds an openSUSE-based image which includes NodeJS version 4.
+It can be used as a base image by projects which require NodeJS4.

 ### Tini
 [Tini](https://github.com/krallin/tini) is pre-installed in the container.
 If the image entrypoint is not overwritten then it will be automatically used.